 With FAFSA filing season well under way, millions of students and parents around the country are working to get this important document filed.

 Because the FAFSA requires detailed tax and asset information the process can be intimidating and frustrating.
-Nothing hurts like spending an hour filing the FAFSA to be told the only financial aid available for you is the Stafford loan.
+Nothing hurts like spending an hour filing the FAFSA to be told the only financial aid available for you is the Direct loan.
 Don’t let the frustration get to you!

 One area that leaves FAFSA filers flummoxed is valuation of assets held by the parents and students.
 What you don’t know may cost you.
 Here are some key points you need to know.